rodhilton/jasome/README.md

 JaSoMe will gather metrics and output them to the console.
 You can save the XML to a file using the `--output <file>` option.

+JaSoMe runs in Linux and MacOS - Windows is not supported and there are reports that it will not run properly in Windows.

 # Metrics

 Jasome is either currently tracking or planning to track the following metrics: